michaeljclark/rv8/doc/src/bintrans.md

 Using the large address space introduced by 128-bit systems combined with the relaxation of canonical pointer requirements, the additional address space in code pointers can be used for embedding keys.
-The amount of entropy in pointers on a system that requries 40-bits of address space increases from 24 bits to 88 bits when moving from 64-bits to 128-bits.
+The amount of entropy in pointers on a system that requires 40-bits of address space increases from 24 bits to 88 bits when moving from 64-bits to 128-bits.
 Large Address Space Entropy needs changes to the target system MMU (Memory Management Unit) to allow keys to be stored in unused pointer bits.